FranxYao/Gumbel-CRF/readme.md

 * `ent_z`: entropy of the inference network.
 If too high (e.g., larger than 50) then the inference model is nearly uniform (i.e. does not converge).
 Also should not too low (e.g., smaller than 1.0), otherwise the inference model would converge to a constant state (i.e., collapse)
 * `z_sample_max`: the maximum entry to relaxed z. should increase from around 0.5 to around 0.9.
 Then after we anneal tau it should be 1 (i.e., nearly hard sample).
 Note that tunning tau to 0.01 is enough for the relaxed sample to be near 1.0

-Additionally, the controller also output the gradient of each part of the model (defined in `torch_model_utils.py` function `print_grad`).
-This is the practice that I think everyone should do to make sure each component of the model would receice meaningful gradients because sometimes one may encounter gradient vanishing for certain part of the model (e.g., the last layer of the inference network).
+Additionally, the controller also output the gradient of each part of the model (defined in `torch_model_utils.py` function `print_grad(·)`).
+This is the practice that I think everyone should do to make sure each component of the model would receive meaningful gradients because sometimes one may encounter gradient vanishing for certain layers of the model (e.g., the last layer of the inference network).
 Printing the gradient for all layers would help us to prevent that.

 #### Text Modeling, REINFORCE